-While it is not illegal to feed wildlife, there are several reasons that it is highly discouraged, including public safety concerns, the spread of chronic wasting disease among deer, elk and moose, and potential harm to wildlife from introducing foods not in their diets, particularly during winter months.
+While it is not illegal to feed wildlife — except for in certain cities that have enacted no feeding ordinances — there are several reasons that it is highly discouraged, including public safety concerns, the spread of chronic wasting disease among deer, elk and moose, and potential harm to wildlife from introducing foods not in their diets, particularly during winter months.

 Chronic wasting disease concerns

 In the past month, two mule deer have been found dead in the yards of Moab residents.
 Both of these deer tested positive for chronic wasting disease, a relatively rare, but fatal transmissible disease that affects the nervous systems of deer, elk and moose.
 It has been compared to bovine spongiform encephalopathy in cows, which is often called "Mad Cow Disease."

 Infected animals develop brain lesions, become emaciated, appear listless and have droopy ears, may salivate excessively and eventually die.
 Infected animals ultimately lose their motor skills and eventually waste away and die from degeneration of the central nervous system.
 There are currently no vaccines or treatments for this disease.

 CWD is highly contagious among deer.
 Infected animals can shed prions, which are protein-based infectious particles, in their urine, feces and saliva.
 Transmission may occur directly through contact with an infected animal or indirectly through environmental contamination (for example, a dead carcass can spread it to the soil).
 These prions are highly resistant to chemical and environmental degradation, and once the environment becomes contaminated with prions from shedding deer or infected carcasses, it can be a source of infection for years into the future.